claudiolucinda/FixedIncomeBR/README.md

 | Tesouro IPCA+ Juros (NTNB) | PU_NTNBc_BR.R | YTM_NTNBc_BR.R | Events_NTNBc_BR.R | DurConv_NTNBc_BR.R   |
 | Generic Function           | PU_BRBond.R | YTM_BRBond.R | Events_BRBond.R | DurConv_BRBond.R |

 There is an additional function, `get_VNA_AMBIMA.R` which gets the relevant values for the indexed bonds.
+Another one is `PChg_BRbond.R`which gives the predicted percentage in bond prices for a given change in Yield to Maturity.

 To install, use the `devtools::install_github("claudiolucinda/FixedIncomeBR")`.